Investing in Indigenous community infrastructure

 • 611 First Nations communities benefitting

-• $1.38 billion invested to support housing-related infrastructure projects, including:
+• $1.95 billion of targeted funds invested to support housing-related infrastructure projects, including:

 School facilities